Home Compare DOV vs IEX

 Relative Position vs Comparable Companies

-Both look solid on stability, though IDEX Corporation still holds the stronger peer position.
+Both look solid on growth, though IDEX Corporation still holds the stronger peer position.

 DOV